rooster06/DeepMelanomaClassifierApp/README.md

 2. At the end, The final prediction (avergae of all TTA predictions) is displayed along with the original image uploaded.

 <font color='red'>**Note:**</font> This is a proof of concept for research purposes ONLY.
 Always seek professional medical help in a clinical setting for final diagnosis.

+File Descriptions -
+1. DeepMelanomaApp.ipynb - main driver for the App with widgets
+2. download_gdrive.py - Helper script to download the model weights
+3. environment.yml - Docker Environment dependencies and packages setup for app.
+4. model.json & yamlmodel.yaml - model architecture as json and yaml files